Vaccinium hirsutum

-Vaccinium hirsutum is a species of flowering plant in the heath family known by the common name hairy blueberry.
+Vaccinium hirsutum is a North American species of flowering plant in the heath family known by the common name hairy blueberry.

+Description

+The species forms a shrub up to 75 cm tall, forming large colonies.
+The leaves are thick, elliptical, densely hairy, and up to 6.2 cm long.

+White, cylindrical flowers appear in late spring, followed by hairy, black berries in the summer.

+Distribution and habitat

 This species is endemic to a small area in the southern Appalachian Mountains, where it is only known from a few counties in eastern Tennessee, northern Georgia, and the Carolinas.

-Vaccinium hirsutum is native to dry oak-pine ridges, where it can be locally abundant.
-It is a shrub up to 75 cm (28 inches) tall, forming large colonies.
-Leaves are rather thick, elliptical, densely hairy, up to 62 mm (2 1/2 inches) long.
+It is native to dry oak-pine ridges, where it can be locally abundant.

-Vaccinium hirsutum produces white, cylindrical flowers in late spring, followed by hairy, black berries in the summer.